kingzamzon/docs/docs/coreConcepts/accessControl/EVM/customContractCalls.md

 ## Using SIWE params in Custom Contract Calls

 You can use a SIWE resource parameter in an access control condition.
-Below is an example of using a SIWE param "litParam:tokenId:8" in a custom contract call.
-This means that anywhere that ":litParam:tokenId" appears in the functionParams, it will be substituted with the number "8" from the SIWE resource parameter.
+Below is an example of using a SIWE param for a tokenId of "8", indicated with the `litParam:tokenId:<value>` param in a custom contract call.
+This means that anywhere that ":litParam:tokenId" appears in the `functionParams`, it will be substituted with the number "8" from the SIWE resource parameter.
+Note that the actual value of the SIWE param needs to be base64url encoded.
+The nodes will base64url decode the value before substituting it into the `functionParams`.

 Creating the AuthSig with the SIWE param:

 ```
+ let tokenId = "8";
+// base64url encode the param
+let encodedSiweResource = LitJsSdk.uint8arrayToString(
+  LitJsSdk.uint8arrayFromString(tokenId, "utf8"),
+  "base64url"
+);
 const authSig = await LitJsSdk.checkAndSignAuthMessage({
   chain,
-  resources: ["litParam:tokenId:8"],
+  resources: [`litParam:tokenId:${encodedSiweResource}`],
 });
 ```